 Where Maruyama Park Ends and the Inn Begins

 Higashiyama ward operates on a different register from Kyoto's hotel corridor along Karasuma or the newer design properties around Gion.
 The streets here narrow deliberately, stone paths cut between temple precincts, and the boundary between public and private space carries centuries of considered intention.
-Japanese Inn YOSHIMIZU sits at the upper edge of Maruyama Park, directly above the Bentendo hall, in a position that is less a hotel location than a geographic argument.
+Japanese Inn YOSHIMIZU sits at the upper edge of Maruyama Park, directly above the Bentendo hall, in Kyoto's Higashiyama ward.
 The park below is one of Kyoto's most attended cherry blossom sites in April, and the surrounding Higashiyama trail system connects the inn to Chion-in, Shoren-in, and the Yasaka Shrine complex within walking distance.
+The property has 9 rooms and a 3-star rating.

 Traditional Japanese inn construction follows a logic that prizes negative space over accumulation.
 Rooms are sized around the tatami count, not square footage, and the relationship between interior and garden is treated as a compositional decision rather than an amenity.
 YOSHIMIZU operates within this framework, with the building's position on the hillside above Maruyama Park creating a natural layering of views: garden, park canopy, then the low Kyoto skyline beyond.